Cuca Roseta: Albums

 Roseta released her fifth album Luz de Natal—a Christmas album with Portuguese versions of songs such as "Jingle Bell Rock" and "White Christmas"—in 2018.
 She published a book of poetry in 2019 called "One hundred poems by Cuca Roseta".

-Her 2020 album Amália por Cuca Roseta is a tribute album of songs from the repertoire of Amália Rodrigues.
-In December 2020 Cuca Roseta released the album "Meu" (in English: Mine), with all the themes written and composed by her, which is unprecedented in the fado genre.
+Her 2020 album Amália Por Cuca Roseta is a tribute album of songs from the repertoire of Amália Rodrigues.
+In December 2020 Cuca Roseta released the album Meu (in English: Mine), with all the themes written and composed by her, which is unprecedented in the fado genre.
 The album was presented in an online live concert on December 2, the day of her birthday.

+In 2023 she released the album Rayana in collaboration with Spanish guitarist Daniel Casares.

 Live performances

 Cuca Roseta has toured extensively, performing in more than 30 countries, giving individual concerts and participating in music festivals such as MEO Sudoeste in 2011.
 In 2015, Roseta performed more than 120 concerts, both in Portugal and abroad.
 That year, she participated in Badasom, a flamenco and fado festival in Badajoz, Spain, where she sang a duet with Niña Pastori.
 In 2019, she sang in Havana during the celebration of the centenary of diplomatic relations between Cuba and Portugal.
 In 2020 she performed at the Teatro Real during the Madrid fado festival, participated in an event in Buenos Aires celebrating the 100th birthday of Amália Rodrigues, and sang the Portuguese national anthem at the opening of the 2020 Portuguese Grand Prix.
 In April 2021 she sang Lisboa inspira, the official anthem for Lisbon European Sports Capital 2021, composed by herself, at a ceremony attended by the Minister of Education of Portugal Tiago Brandão Rodrigues, and the coach of the Portuguese national soccer team Fernando Santos.
 At the end of the same month she was invited by the Spanish flamenco musicians Daniel Casares, guitar, and Jorge Pardo, flute and saxophone, to present their project called Supertrío in a performance at the Teatro del Soho in Málaga.
+In May 2025 she opened the 4th edition of the Estremoz Fado Festival.